hyperk1ll/e-commerce/README.md

 - Browse and search for products by category, brands, or other filters.
 - View detailed product information, including descriptions, specifications, and images.
 - Manage admin accounts and authentication.
-- Admin dashboard for managing products, categories, and accounts.
+- Admin dashboard for managing products, categories, and brands.

 ## Technologies Used